maciejkorsan/gulp-preview-cshtml/README.md

 # gulp-preview-cshtml

-> Allows frontend developers using MacOS viewing cshtml files.
+> Allows frontend developers working on MacOS to work on their projects using original cshtml files.
 Helpful with Umbraco frontend development. (https://github.com/maciejkorsan/gulp-preview-cshtml)

 ## Install